ejeschke/ginga/doc/manual/plugins.rst

 The Pan preferences control Ginga's panning behavior.

-The "Pan X" and "Pan Y" controls offer direct access to set the pan position in the image (the part of the image located at the center of the window)--you can see them change as you pan around the image.
+The `Pan X` and `Pan Y` controls offer direct access to set the pan position in the image (the part of the image located at the center of the window)--you can see them change as you pan around the image.

-The "Center Image" button sets the pan position to the center of the image, as calculated by halving the dimensions in X and Y.
+The `Center Image` button sets the pan position to the center of the image, as calculated by halving the dimensions in X and Y.

-Checking the "Reverse Pan" box reverses the sense of zooming and panning in Ginga: the scroll wheel will zoom the image in the opposite direction of normal, and when free panning you move to the opposite corner of the window to pan to the corner that you want to see.
+Checking the `Reverse Pan` box reverses the sense of zooming and panning in Ginga: the scroll wheel will zoom the image in the opposite direction of normal, and when free panning you move to the opposite corner of the window to pan to the corner that you want to see.
 This control is largely for the benefit of those used to the scrolling and zooming behavior of some older FITS viewers.

-The "Mark Center" check box, when checked, will cause Ginga to draw a small reticle in the center of the image.
+The `Mark Center` check box, when checked, will cause Ginga to draw a small reticle in the center of the image.
 This is useful for knowing the pan position and for debugging.

+.. _preferences-transform:

 Transform Preferences
 ---------------------